 A complete inventory of the latest pharmaceuticals, prescription diets and supplements are always on hand to help our staff implement therapies for your pet.

 For your convenience, LePar has an online store to provide you with and even greater range of prescription and non-prescription items for your pet.

-LePar Animal Hospital is proud to offer full service grooming 4 days a week.
+LePar Animal Hospital is proud to offer full service grooming Monday through Saturday.
 Please talk to our staff about setting up an appointment.

 Emergency care is available for your pet.
 During Office hours we do our best to accommodate as many emergent cases as possible.
 In the event we are unable to see your pet during an emergency we recommend the following.